 Public Liability Insurance

-I spend much of my time deejaying at gay weddings and civil patnerships in 5 star hotels and other prestigious venues.
+I spend much of my time deejaying at gay weddings and civil partnerships.
+These are usually in star hotels and other prestigious venues.

 Public liability insurance for me is an absolute necessity.

-However, many venues, even some quite humble establishments, now require a DJ to have his own Public Liability Insurance.
-Of course with premiums rocketing, the last thing a venue wants is to claim against their own insurance for a disco related accident.
+Many venues, even some quite humble one, require a DJ to have public liability Insurance.
+Premiums are rocketing.
+The last thing a venue wants is to claim against their own insurance for a disco related accident.

 The DJ’s P.L.I. indemnifies the venue in the event of a claim; so venues can insist on the precise level of P.L.I. required.
 A typical hotel or banqueting suite usually demands between £2 and £5million.
 Some establishments like the Cutty Sark or Eltham Palace (pictured) even ask for £10 million.
 So this is the level of cover that I offer.